doingandlearning/ts-training-jan-2024/review2.md

 #### Objective:
 Build a TypeScript-driven web app to retrieve and display user data, showcasing the benefits of TypeScript in fetching, type safety, DOM manipulation, and error handling.

+### Pre-task
+- Copy the `08-automation` directory
+- In your new directory run `npm install` and then `npm run dev`
+- If you make any changes to your `index.html`, you'll need to stop the server (`Ctrl-C`) and restart again `npm run dev`
+- You should be able to open your starting page at `http://localhost:8080` in your web browser.

 #### Tasks:

 1. **Fetch User Data:**